andrewchambers/p2pkgs/README.md

 Install the dependencies:

-- [recutils](https://www.gnu.org/software/recutils) for some text databases.
 - [bwrap](https://github.com/containers/bubblewrap) to run the build sandbox.
 - [redo](https://github.com/apenwarr/redo)[1] to run build rules.
 - [curl](https://curl.se/) to download source tarballs.
+- [recutils](https://www.gnu.org/software/recutils) used for the mirror databases.

-[1] ./bin/do is a pure shell version that lacks incremental builds, but will work for building a single package.
+[1] We provide ./bin/do as a pure shell version that lacks incremental builds, but will work for building a single packages.

 ## Running packages in a venv